JosephEoff/josepheoff.github.io/_posts/2020-05-03-d43-persistance.md

 While writing that, I made a couple of pictures of some very slow signals.
 Like, 10Hz sine wave slow signals.
 That didn't work very well.
 I had to use a very slow sweep time on my oscilloscope.
 If you've ever used a simple oscilloscope with a sweep slower than about 20 milliseconds per division, then you know that it flickers quite badly.
 The pictures I made with my [D43 oscillscope camera software](https://github.com/JosephEoff/D43) were jagged and missing large areas of the traces where the camera wasn't synchronized with the sweep.

 I finished that post with the crummy images.
-The next day, I set about adding a persistance mode to the D43 software.
+The next day, I set about adding a persistence mode to the D43 software.

-This post is about how I made the persistance mode.
+This post is about how I made the persistence mode.
 I'll also show a couple of pictures of the results.

-I've intended to add a persistance mode to the D43 software since the very beginning, but hadn't really needed it until a couple of days ago.
+I've intended to add a persistence mode to the D43 software since the very beginning, but hadn't really needed it until a couple of days ago.
 Part of the reason I hadn't implemented it was because I hadn't thought up a good way to do it.

 Under the pressure of needing it **now,** I came up with a method that was very simple and very effective.

-The simplest and most effective way to make a persistance mode was to simply analyze each image, and copy every column of pixels that has at least one pixel brighter than some threshold from the new image to a persistant image.
+The simplest and most effective way to make a persistence mode was to simply analyze each image, and copy every column of pixels that has at least one pixel brighter than some threshold from the new image to a persistent image.
 I had thought up all kinds of schemes with transparancy and synchronizing to the trace and just all kinds of complicated crap.

 Simple is best, and this simple method works very well indeed.

 The only real "magic" in it is setting the threshold.
 I didn't want to have to fiddle with some control on the screen to make the persistance work properly.
 I wanted to be able to just turn it on and have it do a decent job.

-This is the magic bit that selects the new columns and copies them to the persistant image:
+This is the magic bit that selects the new columns and copies them to the persistent image:

 ```python
 threshold = np.amax(self.persistImage[:, :, 1]) * 0.8